DHI/WaterBench-MIKE21HD-Oresund/README.md

 - output_sample
     + a reduced MIKE model result data file (.dfsu and .dfs0)

-Separately from the current repository, you can find the output zip file (in Zenodo).
+Separately from the current repository, you can find the output zip file (in Zenodo):

 - output
     + MIKE model result data (.dfsu and .dfs0)